VerseMetaVerse/UnrealVerse/README.md

 - [A Deep Dive Into Epic Games' Verse Programming Language](https://80.lv/articles/a-deep-dive-into-epic-games-verse-programming-language/)
 - [How Epic Games views the metaverse and the State of Unreal | Tim Sweeney](https://venturebeat.com/games/how-epic-games-views-the-metaverse-and-the-state-of-unreal-tim-sweeney/)
 - [Unreal Engine 5.2 Preview + UE for Fortnite + Verse](https://gamefromscratch.com/unreal-engine-5-2-preview-ue-for-fortnite-verse/)
+- Bringing Verse Transactional Memory Semantics to C++ Introducing AutoRTFM: a transactional memory system for C++ code in Unreal Engine.
+Starting in Fortnite version 28.10, some of our servers—large C++ executables based on Unreal Engine—are compiled with a new compiler that gives C++ transactional memory semantics that are compatible with Verse.
+This is a first step towards exposing even more Unreal Engine functionality to Verse while preserving Verse semantics.
+The Verse programming language has transactional memory as a first-class feature.  https://www.unrealengine.com/en-US/tech-blog/bringing-verse-transactional-memory-semantics-to-c
+- Fortnite is winning the metaverse - Epic’s new partnership with Disney is just one more step in building out its virtual realm. https://www.theverge.com/24065901/fortnite-metaverse-disney-epic-partnership

 ## Reddit